 What about how much time to allow them to spend at friends’ houses, or how much time to allow them to use electronic devices?
 What about chores, or money or using your cars?
 Truly, there are many, many things to consider.

-So how can marriage with children coexist in a more harmonious way? or how to make a relationship work with kids?
+So how can marriage with children coexist in a more harmonious way?
+How to make a relationship work with kids?
 It is possible to do both and do them well.

 2. Agree on your core values